-These days, 90% of our posts are shared on Facebook, and we’re typically reserving the blog for longer features.
+These days, 90% of our posts are shared on Facebook.
 So be sure to like our page here.

 As you probably know by now, the wine bar at Palacio Duhau has one of the best selections of Argentinean wine in the country, including such icons as Cobos Malbec, in an absolutely enviable setting.

 But for our money, one of the best experiences was this very early vintage blend from Fabre Montmayou.
 The 2001 Grand Vin contains a blend of malbec, cabernet and merlot planted in 1908.
 It’s aged in 100% French oak barrels, and 16 years in bottle has done beautiful things for this wine.
 It was so good that while sitting on the patio, we immediately went searching for more on Wine Searcher.

 Alas – this vintage is impossible to get in the States – or as far as we can tell, anywhere in Argentina but the Park Hyatt!

 So when you’re here – don’t miss the chance to enjoy a bottle.

 Fabre Montmayou was founded in the early 90s by Hervé Joyau Fabre, one of a number of acclaimed French winemakers who early on saw the potential of Mendoza.
 You can read more about his wines here.

 It was uncanny.

 Walking alongside the Andes Mountains on the way to breakfast, every single employee – housekeeper, room service waiter, gardener – greeted me with:

 They knew my first name.
 All of them.